v-dinkel/MarineFoodWeb-sedaDNA/README.md

   conda install spyder-kernels=3.0
   ```
 - Open `config.txt` and update `workdir` to match your local folder path.
+- Open Spyder and configure to use the Python interpreter from your environment
+  - Navigate to Tools > Preferences > Python Interpreter
+  - Select: `/home/user/miniforge3/envs/foodweb_glv/bin/python`

 #### 2. R Environment Setup
 - Open `2_inferNetworks.R` and update `workdir` to match your local folder path.